 Studying for and experiencing a Bar/Bat Mitzvah gives our young people the opportunity to provide leadership in the SAMS community.
 They learn to lead us liturgically, as our teachers and as doers of good in the world.

 We are committed to giving our members the best possible experience of their Bar/Bat Mitzvah, conscious of the differing backgrounds of SAMS members who want to celebrate this event with us.

-SAMS runs a full two-year Bar and Bat Mitzvah programme on Sunday mornings during term time, including a special weekend away each year.
+SAMS runs a full two-year Bar and Bat Mitzvah programme during term time, including a special weekend away each year.
 The Bar/Bat Mitzvah service will usually take place on the Shabbat after the child’s thirteenth Hebrew birthday.